-Our primary objective is to ensure that you have investments which are of high quality and provide a high degree of diversification in order to spread your exposure.
+Our investment advisors' primary objective is to ensure that you have investments which are of high quality and provide a high degree of diversification in order to spread your exposure.
 Our unique access to portfolio managers that are not widely available allows us to offer superior terms for the benefit of our clients.

 Investment Portfolio Qualities